-The chimney flue is terminated 9" (229) below the required height for the installation (consult local codes).
+The stack cap (FIG. 48) is designed to offer partial protection from rain entering the chimney.
+It is equipped with an inverted cone to divert flue gases upward to avoid contamination of the surrounding roof area.
+The cap may be equipped with a birdscreen if desired.
+The stack cap is intended for use as a termination only for a vertical discharge.
+For diameters 26" thru 48" the chimney flue is terminated 9" (229) below the required height for the installation (consult local codes).
 A stack head adapter section is attached to the top section of the chimney using a flange band and sealant.
 A closure ring is attached to the flue to protect the annular space between the inner and outer walls from rain.
-A plate support is located 6" (152) below the top of the stack head adapter and PSW pipe, one size larger than the nominal chimney size, is attached to it.
-The PSW pipe is equal in height to 4 times the chimney diameter (See FIG. 49).
+A plate support is located 6" (152) below the top of the stack head adapter and PSW (Single Wall) pipe, one size larger then the nominal chimney size, is attached to it.
+The PSW pipe is equal in height to 4 times the chimney diameter (See FIG. 50B).
+For guying requirements see TABLE 7 on Page 5.

-Note: The structural steel support for the stackhead are provided by the installer.
+Note: The structural steel supports for the stackhead are provided by the installer.
 The stackhead assembly is intended for use as a termination only for vertical discharge.

-FIG. 49 - STACK HEAD ASSEMBLY
+FIG. 50A - STACK HEAD ASSEMBLY

-MITER CUT (PICMC)
+MITER CUT (MC)